abudesai/rt_text_class_base_lightgbm/README.md

 - docker
 - text classification

-This is a Text Classifier that uses a LightGBM Classifier through xgboost.
+This is a Text Classifier that uses a LightGBM Classifier.

 The data preprocessing step includes tokenizing the input text, applying a tf-idf vectorizer to the tokenized text, and applying Singular Value Decomposition (SVD) to find the optimal factors coming from the original matrix.
 In regards to processing the labels, a label encoder is used to turn the string representation of a class into a numerical representation.